pacstall/pacstall-programs/make-a-pacscript.md

 ### Other
 If you need (for some reason) to download files that aren't part of the package (if it didn't ship a `.desktop`, for example), use [GitHub Gists](https://gist.github.com).
 When you download it in your pacscript, use `wget -q <gist>` so there is no output.
 If you need to upload an image (for whatever reason), use [postimg.cc](https://postimg.cc).
+Lastly, do not ask the user for any input unless absolutely necessary.
+Use external variables to detect what you need to know before asking the user